I Love Damascus

 As I left the airport, I was scanning the arrival hall for a paper with my name.
 Bingo.
 I introduced myself, shook his hand and I followed him to his car.
 He was a Syrian from the South, but I couldn’t talk with him that much as he only spoke Arabic.
 “Welcome welcome, my name is Youssef“.
 He said.

 I had too much adrenaline in my system to fall asleep during the drive to Syria.
 After an hour on the Lebanese roads the driver, Youssef, asked me “Coffee?“.
 I said yes, so we stopped at a place.
-“My friend“, he said.
-Apparently, he knew the people at the coffee shop very well.
-I asked for sugar but they stared at me as I was speaking Chinese to them.
-No sugar I guess.
-I received a small cup of coffee with a very strong taste.
-This must be the traditional Arabic coffee.
+I received a very strong traditional Arabic coffee.
 I wanted to hand over money but Youssef, my driver started shouting “No money!
 You, Welcome!” and he handed over some money to the coffee maker.
+The Syrian hospitality even started without being in the country, yet!

 After three hours of driving, we finally entered Damascus.
 A few checkpoints later we arrived in Bab Touma, the Christian district of Damascus.
 I was going to stay at the most prestigious hotel in Damascus: Beit Al-Wali Hotel.
 I took my luggage, greeted Youssef and walked to my hotel.
 Surprisingly, even at 5-6 AM, there were still a few people on the streets.